-The Conservative, Balanced, Growth and High Growth and Homes and Income Investment Funds invest in a portfolio which holds unlisted shares in a related entity, Simplicity Living Limited (Simplicity Living), that develops and owns New Zealand residential property that is designed to be long term rental housing.
+The Defensive, Conservative, Balanced, Growth and High Growth Funds invest into a portfolio which holds unlisted shares in a related entity, Simplicity Living Limited (Simplicity Living), that develops and owns New Zealand residential property that is designed to be long term rental housing.
 This portfolio falls under the unlisted New Zealand property asset class.
 Simplicity Living may borrow in accordance with the property portfolio investment guidelines for the general purpose of funding the costs of property developments and ongoing operations.